-Louisville is consistently ranked in the top three of worst cities for allergy sufferers, and with the weather dramatically changing this can lead to a spike in allergy and sinus symptoms.
-Ultimately inflammation is the cause of these symptoms, but when do you need an antibiotic or even systemic steroids?
+Louisville is consistently ranked in the top three worst cities for allergy sufferers.
+With the weather drastically changing, this can lead to a spike in allergy and sinus symptoms.
+Ultimately, inflammation is the cause of these symptoms, but when do you need an antibiotic or even systemic steroids?
 It can be difficult to diagnose a sinus infection versus allergy exacerbation in these conditions.

-Acute inflammation of the nose and sinuses in response to inhaled allergens.
-Facial pain and pressure are infrequent, and secretions are primarily clear, thin, and watery.
+Acute inflammation of the nose and sinuses is in response to inhaled allergens.
+Facial pain and pressure are infrequent, and secretions are primarily clear, thin and watery.
 There is typically nasal and eye itching accompanied by sneezing and watery eyes.
-Nasal congestion can lead to decreased sense of smell as well as fatigue due to poor sleep.
-Finally, ear pressure, popping, and decrease hearing can be present due to eustachian tube (a small passageway that connects your throat to your middle ear) inflammation and dysfunction.
+Nasal congestion can lead to a decreased sense of smell as well as fatigue due to poor sleep.
+Finally, ear pressure, popping and decrease hearing can be present due to eustachian tube (a small passageway that connects your throat to your middle ear) inflammation and dysfunction.

-Bacterial Sinusitis is classified as either acute or chronic.
+Bacterial sinusitis is classified as either acute or chronic.
 Chronic implies inflammation or infection lasting longer than three months.
-Acute Bacterial Sinusitis is less than three months, but beyond the typical five to seven day course for viral sinusitis (common cold).
-Patients typically experience facial pain and pressure, nasal obstruction, purulent nasal discharge, dental pain, decreased smell, and persistent coughing and throat irritation.
+Acute bacterial sinusitis is less than three months, but beyond the typical five to seven day course for viral sinusitis (common cold).
+Patients typically experience facial pain and pressure, nasal obstruction, pus-like nasal discharge, dental pain, decreased smell and persistent coughing and throat irritation.
 Fever and fatigue may also be present.